-Last week I started exploring Telerik RadControls for Silverlight.
-On Day 1 of exploration, I just gone thru the basic overview of Telerik RadControls and installation steps.
+Last week, I started exploring Telerik RadControls for Silverlight.
+On Day 1 of exploration, I just went through the basic overview of Telerik RadControls and installation steps.

 Let's start exploring it and see what are the properties available there and how to start working with this control.

 RadControls library installed on your PC, download the free trial version from Telerik site.
 The installation steps are mentioned in this post: Day 1: Working with Telerik Silverlight RadControls.

 Once your development environment is setup, open your Visual Studio 2010 IDE and click on Create New Project.
 In the "New Project" dialog Window, select Silverlight from the left panel.
 This will filter out the Silverlight templates for you.

 In the main panel, you will see a template called "RadControls Silverlight Application".
 Select this as the default template for your project, if you want to create a sample project.